top of page

 Fundamentals of Audio Description

-• Thorough review of complex rules of Audio Description
+• Thorough review of complex rules of AD

 • Introduction to the roles within theatrical, live, and pre-recorded media description

-• Organization, timing and editing of primary Audio Description
+• Prioritizing, timing and editing of primary/standard in-line description scripts

-• Emphasis on practice time—this is an art/science learned by doing!
+• Emphasis on practice time—this is a craft learned by doing!

 • Admission to ADTR's network of graduates